Human Resource And Management

 Political Risks Related to Uncertainty and Instability

 It is asserted that peace and political stability are the major challenges faced by developing nations around the world as they invest a large amount of US dollars in the oil and gas sector (OBE and Weimer, 2011).
-The reason for these challenges is the officials of the country of operation who prioritize establishing democratic society based on the country’s law.
+The reason for these challenges is the officials of the country of operation who prioritize establishing a democratic society based on the country’s law.
 For instance, the oil and gas sector in Angola is subjected to the interference of the government as British Petroleum is controlled and managed by its headquarters in London at the expense of a large oil and gas company hosted in Angola.
-The oil production of Angola has reduced due to the political risks and challenges due to the instability of the government which has subsequently resulted in a high inflation rate as compared to the year 2012.
-Therefore, the Angolan nation has to look for a strategy to increase the production of oil and gas in the country so that its economic status can be boosted.
+The oil production of Angola has reduced due to the political risks and challenges due to the instability of the government, which has subsequently resulted in a high inflation rate compared to the year 2012.
+Therefore, the Angolan nation has to look for a strategy to increase the production of oil and gas so that its economic status can be boosted.

 Political Risks Categories